isaacg11/starterTemplate-Vote-Object/README.md

 **NOTE: Users must be logged in to use the voting function!**

+**CLONING: When cloning this repo, you must switch out the appId & object Id's with your own to make it work.**

  1) **Initialize the front-end of your app with Stamplay**
  <br>
 - Go to your command line and enter **stamplay init**